 Department of Defense (DoD) Leases

 Credit unions enjoy nominal lease space in federal buildings and on military bases from a provision in the Federal Credit Union Act.
 Military banks have been trying for years to get their own nominal lease provision.
 In 2018, the House version of the FY 2019 National Defense Authorization Act (NDAA) included a provision that would require the DoD to allow all banks to operate rent free on military installations.
 NAFCU did not support the provision, as it would grant a stronger, non-discretionary exception for bank leases.
 The bill went to a conference committee to work out the differences between the House and Senate versions.
 NAFCU sent to and worked with the conferees to ensure that the final NDAA conference report did not include this controversial provision.
+As Congress begins their work on the FY 2020 NDAA, NAFCU remains engaged.

 Military Lending Act (MLA) Supervision